ikailo/Agience-Legacy/README.md

 **Agience** is an **open-source** intelligent **agent framework** and **platform** that intuitively and seamlessly **connects devices**, **systems**, and **data** to achieve new levels of **automation** and **efficiency**.

-This open-source project enables anyone to create and deploy intelligent agents capable of automating tasks, processing complex information, and facilitating communication between devices and systems with scalability and resilience.
+This open-source project enables anyone to create and deploy intelligent agents capable of automating tasks, processing complex information, and facilitating communication between devices and systems with scalability and reliability.

 ## Highlights